In This Guide:

 What to Check:

-- Engine noise: Valve train clatter is normal.
+- Engine noise: Valve train clatter at idle is normal.
 Knocking, rattling, grinding?
 Not normal.

 - Blue smoke on startup: Worn valve guides.
 Not catastrophic but needs addressing.

 - Black smoke under load: Running rich.
-Usually carb adjustment (easy fix).
+Usually a carb adjustment (easy fix).

-- Clutch action: Smooth or juddering?
+- Clutch: Smooth or juddering?
 Slipping?
-Clutch replacement is engine-out job.
+Clutch replacement is an engine-out job — budget accordingly.

-- Brakes: Do they stop the van?
+- Brakes: Do they stop the van properly?
 Pedal feel firm or spongy?
 Pull to one side?

 Test drive essentials: Insist on a proper test drive.
-Not just around the block—take it on a dual carriageway if possible.
+Not just around the block — get it on a dual carriageway if possible.
 Listen, feel, smell.
-Any strange noises or behaviors?
+Any strange noises or behaviours?
 Ask about them.
 Take notes.

 3. Electrical System